bricklen/gmailnotifier/README.md

     **NOTE**: If you only want to run this app (and no other BitBar plugins), using the `gmailnotifier-X.Y/plugins` directory is fine.
 However, if you have other plugins, you probably want a plugins directory in a more central location (eg. `$HOME/bitbar/plugins/`.
     If you do use an external BitBar plugins directory, you will need to copy the `gmailnotifier.*.cgo` executable to that plugins directory.
-1. If you get a warning like *“gmailnotifier.30s.cgo” cannot be opened because the developer cannot be verified*, you will need go to *System Preferences* -> *Security & Privacy* -> *General* and allow the app to be opened.
+1. If you get a warning like "*gmailnotifier.30s.cgo cannot be opened because the developer cannot be verified*", you will need go to *System Preferences* -> *Security & Privacy* -> *General* and allow the app to be opened.
 1. Once gmailnotifier is successfully installed, modify the `.creds_gmail` file, which should be in the same location as the executable (eg. `gmailnotifier-X.Y/plugins/`).
+If it doesn't exist, create it.
     Add your Gmail username and password separated by a pipe (`|`).
-Do this for each email account you want to check.
+Do this for each email account you want to check, one *username|password* pair per line.

     #### Example
     ```
     examplename|mysecretpassword
     myotheremail|supersecretpass
-    mygsuiteemail|myuncrackablepasswd
+    someothergmail|myuncrackablepasswd
     ```
 1. Click the BitBar icon in your toolbar, select *Preferences* -> *Refresh All*.
 1. Your plugin should now show as a small mail icon with the number of unread emails to the right of it.